AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 ### 01-setup_db.py

-Creates and/or fills a database of variant calls that will be used by subsequent calls.
+Creates and/or fills an SQLite database of variant calls that will be used by subsequent steps to find consensus mutations.
 Note: requires `pandas` to be installed, and expects python3 All arguments are optional; only the included tables will be affected.